William Frederick Mayers: Biography

 Mayers was born in Tasmania, the son of the Rev. Michael John Mayers, then a chaplain there.
 His father became consular chaplain at Marseille in 1840 and Mayers received most of his schooling there.

 He spent some years as a journalist in New York writing for the Atlantic Monthly (1858—9) including on political matters such as on Venezuela after he came to know of José Antonio Paez, then in exile in New York.
 In 1859, Mayers joined the British Foreign Office and went to China as a student-interpreter, accompanying Lord Elgin to Beijing.
 After serving as interpreter to the allied commission charged with the government of Canton, he was appointed interpreter to the consulate there.
 He encountered Gustaaf Schlegel there in 1861.
 In 1864, he was at Shanghai, assisting with Harry Smith Parkes the Bakufu officials Moriyama Takichirō and Yamaguchi Shichijirō.

-Mayers filled consular posts at Chinese ports until 1872, when he was made Chinese secretary of legation at Pekin.
-In the same year he visited England, and in August read a paper on the Pathays of Yünan before the geographical section of the British Association at Brighton.
+Mayers filled consular posts at Chinese ports until 1872, when he was appointed Chinese secretary of the legation at Pekin.
+In the same year, he visited England, and in August read a paper on the Pathays of Yünan before the geographical section of the British Association at Brighton.